Legus-Yeung/image-recognition/README.md

 # Image Recognition

-A Python-based application for optical character recognition (OCR) from images using the Qwen3-VL-2B-Instruct vision-language model from Hugging Face.
+A Python solution for optical character recognition (OCR) from images using the Qwen3-VL-2B-Instruct vision-language model from Hugging Face.
+This tool interprets images and extracts text (See example below).
+A 2B parameter model is used to reduce the amount of VRAM required for inference.
+In a production environment, a larger model is preferred.

 ## Features